ism0080/comicstrip-readme/README.md

     COMMIT_MESSAGE: Readme updated
 ```

-2. If you only want one of the comics, just simply remove the variable from the `with` statement

-_*Sometimes the comic may not be updated daily*_
+_*NOTE: Sometimes the comic may not be new at the time of the cron job running*_